cobanhub/outbound-gateway/README.md

-# Outbound Gateway
+# Madakaripura

-A lightweight and configurable middleware service that acts as a dynamic outbound gateway between core systems and third-party partner APIs.
+A lightweight and configurable middleware service that acts as a dynamic Madakaripura between core systems and third-party partner APIs.

 ## 🚀 Overview

-The **Outbound Gateway** decouples your internal core system from external partner APIs by handling:
+The **Madakaripura** decouples your internal core system from external partner APIs by handling:

 - Request transformation (core format → partner-specific)
 - Forwarding logic with configurable endpoints and headers